sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 1/6/2022 23:31 PT_
+_Updated 1/7/2022 23:31 PT_

-v7.10 has rolled out to all users on iOS & Android.
-We have also released the new calculation for alcohols on carb conscious.
-The team is now working on v7.11 and the final remaining app stabilization issues.
+We discovered 1 more bug on iOS during regression for v7.11.
+We will retest and resubmit on Monday.
+Regression for Android is now underway.

 ***